Skip to main content Skip to secondary navigation

 Oil

-• Conventional oil (found in reservoirs with naturally high permeability)
+• Conventional oil (found in reservoirs with naturally high permeability and flows easily)

 • Unconventional oil (low permeability or high viscosity, requires stimulation or other enhanced methods, e.g., hydraulic fracturing).
 Types of unconventional oil include: